Papua New Guinea women's national rugby sevens team

 They finished in fourth place at the 2019 Oceania Women's Sevens Championship which earned them a spot at the 2020 Women's Rugby Sevens Final Olympic Qualification Tournament.
 The Palais did not qualify for the 2020 Tokyo Olympics.

+At the 2023 Pacific Games in Honiara, they were defeated by Fiji in the gold medal final and had to settle for silver.
+They competed in the 2024 World Rugby Sevens Challenger Series in Dubai; they finished ninth overall in the first round.
+They finished eleventh overall at the 2024 Sevens Challenger Series.